-School operating revenues increased by \$271,658 or 12 percent, as compared to the prior fiscal year, primarily due to the following factors:
+School operating revenues increased by \$609,783, or 35 percent as compared to the prior fiscal year, primarily due to the following factors:

-- State and local grants and contracts increased by \$195,697 or 9% primarily as a result of increased enrollment used for funding purposes and increased FTE funding. - Federal grants increased in the current year by \$77,285 as a result of the Elementary and Secondary School Emergency Relief Fund (ESSER).
+- State and local grants and contracts increased by \$160,938 or 10 percent as a result of a 6 percent increase in enrollment and a 4 percent increase in the per-student funding amount. - Federal grants and contracts increased by \$442,436 as a result of increased Elementary and Secondary School Emergency Relief Fund (ESSER) grants received in 2023 compared to 2022.